katherineathomas/katherineathomas.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD candidate at NYU.
 I am a quantitative sociologist studying how housing markets produce and reproduce racial and spatial inequality.
-My current projects explore this both in the present and historically.

 In one project, I study how climate change is reshaping housing markets and residential mobility processes.
 I show how housing market processes are producing new forms of environmental racial inequality, as advantaged households increasingly sort away from flood risk while disadvantaged households remain concentrated in – or move into – high risk neighborhoods.
 One paper from this project is forthcoming in *Demography* and was recognized with an honorable mention by the ASA Race, Gender and Class graduate paper award.